tekknolagi/styx/CONTRIBUTING.md

 #### Phobos style

-The project follows the Phobos D style (naming, case, braces, 4 spaces, not tans, etc) to a few exceptions:
+The project follows the Phobos D style (naming, case, braces, 4 spaces, not tabs, etc) to a few exceptions:

 - Space before colons, for example for selective imports or inheritence list, are not required.
 Spaces after colon are still required, following standard punctuation rules.
 - Top level imports use a single import statement by root package.
 Elements are indented and start on a new line.
 Packages are sorted from the lowest to the highest level.